firedrakeproject/Irksome/demos/bbm/demo_bbm_galerkin.py.rst

 Firedrake imports::

   from firedrake import *
-  from irksome import Dt, GalerkinTimeStepper, MeshConstant
+  from irksome import Dt, GalerkinTimeStepper

 This function seems to be left out of UFL, but solitary wave solutions for BBM need it::